Saying the Unsayable: Hiroshima: Summer Flowers by Hara Tamiki

 Literature of the atom.

-Gembaku bungaku..
-A trilogy “of a world that never stops burning”2Forest, Philippe, “Quelques fleurs pour Hara Tamiki” (“A Few Flowers for Hara Tamiki”), art. cit., the work—composed of Prelude to Destruction (Kaimetsu no jokyoku), Summer Flowers (Natsu no hana) and Ruins (Haikyo kara)—recounts, in three stages, the before, the during, and the after.
+.
+A trilogy “of a world that never stops burning2Forest, Philippe, “Quelques fleurs pour Hara Tamiki” (“A Few Flowers for Hara Tamiki”), art. cit., the work—composed of Prelude to Destruction (Kaimetsu no jokyoku), Summer Flowers (Natsu no hana) and Ruins (Haikyo kara)—recounts, in three stages, the before, the during, and the after.

 A Writing of Deflagration

-Hara’s style is not that of controlled writing, but a “descent into the fragile psyche of a desperate man” confronted with terribly undone, almost unrecognizable landscapes, where it seems impossible for him to find traces of his life as it was just moments before.
-His dislocated writing, which offers no landmarks, has as its setting a city itself annihilated, “disappeared without leaving traces—except for a sort of flat layer of rubble, ashes, twisted, burst, gnawed things” to borrow the words of Robert Guillain, the first Frenchman on the scene.
-It is on this canvas of desolation that Hara projects sometimes “shreds of interrupted existences”, sometimes fragments of memory filling the voids of a torn reality.
+For Gala Maria Follaco, Hara’s style is not that of controlled writing: it is “a descent into the fragile psyche of a desperate man” confronted with terribly undone, almost unrecognizable landscapes, where it seems impossible for him to find traces of his life as it was just moments before.
+His dislocated writing, which plunges the reader into unease and disorientation, has as its setting Hiroshima itself in tatters, “disappeared without leaving traces—except for a sort of flat layer of rubble, ashes, twisted, burst, gnawed things” to borrow the words of Robert Guillain, the first Frenchman on the scene.
+It is on this canvas of desolation that Hara projects sometimes fragments of interrupted existences, sometimes shards of memory filling the voids of a torn reality.

-This stylistic deconstruction reaches its paroxysm when, in the poetic insertions, Hara adopts a particular form of Japanese—the katakana usually reserved for foreign words, as if the usual language had become inept:
+This deconstruction reaches its paroxysm in the poetic insertions, where Hara resorts to a particular form of Japanese—the katakana usually reserved for foreign words—as if the usual language had become inept:

 / stretch into a vast landscape